Scaled Agile Framework (SAFe)

 Using these core values and principles will help your organization adopt and implement scaled agile practices and framework, setting you up for success.

-Benefits & Applications of Scaled Agile
+Benefits & Applications of Scaled Agile Framework

 But why should you consider a scaled agile framework for your company?
-As mentioned earlier, agile methodologies such as eXtreme Programming and Scrum were originally designed for small integrated teams of approximately 5-10 people working together on a single solution or product.
+As mentioned earlier, agile methodologies such as eXtreme Programming and Scrum were originally designed for small integrated teams of approximately 5-10 people (or even pairs) working together on a single solution or product.
 As the benefits of agile methodologies (early feedback, continuous integration, seamless communication, and cross-discipline teams) have become apparent to larger organizations, there is a need to scale agile from its original roots to support larger initiatives and programs.

-Individual Teams
+Baseline: Individual Teams

-In the middle you will have the product owner who works with the customer to understand the requirements (user stories, etc.) and the scrum master who is focused on the team and its operations.
+In the middle is the product owner who works with the customer to understand the requirements (user stories, etc.) and the Scrum Master who is focused on the team and its operations.
 This arrangement works well for a single team, working on a single independent system or project.

 Scaling to Team of Teams